7supriyo/FPGA-Accelerated-Prognostics-of-Lithium-ion-Batteries/README.md

 Robustness: Stable predictions even under noise-injected scenarios simulating real-world sensor error.

 🔒 License & Copyright
-Copyright © 2025 [Supriyo Roy].
+Copyright © 2025 Supriyo Roy.
 All Rights Reserved.

 No License Granted: This repository is visible for portfolio and demonstration purposes only.